mikamautnerrohde/researchproject/rp-project-manual.md

 #### Provides feedback on the draft version of the research report
 At the end of the project, the student will submit a draft version of the research report.
 This report should be written in the format of a research article that is appropriate to the field in which the internship takes place (e.g. following the guidelines of a key journal), and it should clearly convey the work that the student has done.
 The draft version should be as complete as possible, to allow for effective feedback.

-The internal assessor is expected
+The internal assessor is expected to evaluate this draft report and provide the student with constructive feedback.

 #### Grades experimental work, presentation and final report
+On

 ### Student tasks